The Best Dive Watches For Luxury Watch Enthusiasts

 Featuring an electric blue ceramic bezel ring with the scale, triangle and hour markers filled with Super-Luminova for visibility.
 The dial is white lacquered, finding its jolts of colour present on the orange aluminium and varnished blue hands.

 The bracelet similarly follows the titanium construction, instead opting for grade 2 titanium instead of grade 5, adding to the durability and style of these dive watches.
 The model is powered by the Omega 8912.
-Given a Co-Axial escapement, it is a Certified Master Chronometer that’s approved by METAS and capable of reaching 15,000 Gauss.

 Offering 60 hours of power reserve and a solid frequency of 3.5Hz, this is a hardy piece for the water dwelling user.
 Capable of reaching 1200 metres of water resistance, the timepiece is not one for long shirt sleeves or tight cuffs.
 Instead, opt for wide sleeve jackets or t-shirts instead.

-You can buy an Omega Seamaster Ploprof 1200m at retail for £10,160 at the time of writing.
+You can buy an Omega Seamaster Ploprof 1200m at retail for £10,160 as of February 2024

-27. Grand Seiko Evolution 9 SLGA015
+35. Grand Seiko Evolution 9 SLGA015

 The Evolution 9 collection is the jewel in Grand Seiko’s portfolio when it comes to dive watches.